 - Not make any alteration to the premises without first getting the property owner's consent in writing.

-- Not keep any animals in the unit, unless permitted by the lease ("special animals" for people with disabilities are excepted).
+- Not keep any animals in the unit, unless permitted by the lease (service animals are accepted).

 - Not change locks to the premises without written permission from property owner, who must have access to the premises at all times, in case of an emergency.